 In Europe, English is majorly spoken as a second language.
 And now that the native speakers are nowhere to be found, the English language is developing a somewhat European touch, with people naturally accepting the flow.

 As a result, the English that is spoken in Europe now may even be deemed incorrect by the standards of the UK.
-Yet, it is spoken and understood among the majorities of European countries.
+Yet, it is spoken and understood among the majority of European countries.

 Some words such as “handy” for a mobile phone or the use of “I am coming from” instead of “I come from” may not make sense to the British or even the Americans.
-But these are widely understood phrases in the European countries.
+But these are widely understood phrases in European countries.

 The UK’s departure from the EU has really highlighted English.
 And by the looks of it, it can go either way.
 It can either be the end of English in Europe or the start of a Euro-English era.

-All that is left for us is to wait and see whether this gets an official recognition and we get a new version of an English dictionary or this is just dust that will settle eventually.
+All that is left for us is to wait and see whether this gets official recognition and we get a new version of an English dictionary or this is just dust that will settle eventually.

 English has been quite a buzz around Europe ever since the UK left.
-It seemed that the authorities intended the English language to leave with the English people.
+It seemed that the authorities intended for the English language to leave with the English people.

 Even in the countries that don’t have a big percentage to show do speak somewhat English.
 Moreover, it has also become the language of international business and the language of the internet population.